-For the second core ISMS function, Analyze the Hazards, work planning requires Members of the Workforce to identify, and analyze hazards to ensure that work can be performed safely.
+For the second core ISMS function, Analyze the Hazards, work planning requires Members of the Workforce to identify and analyze hazards to ensure that work can be performed safely.
 Hazard management begins before a project starts and continues throughout the project's lifecycle.
-For activity-level work, details are found in MN471022, ES&H Manual, "Work Planning and Control" chapter which incorporates MN471021, Work Planning and Control Criteria for Safe Design and Operations, as required by ESH001.1, Integrate ES&H into Work Planning and Execution.
+For activity-level work, details are found in MN471022, ES&H Manual, "Work Planning and Control Criteria for Safe Design and Operations."